yt-project/yt/doc/source/examining/loading_data.rst

          the selected region, you may want to use ``ds.box(…)``.

       .. note::
-	 This feature is only available when using Hilbert ordering.
+	 The ``bbox`` feature is only available for datasets using Hilbert ordering.

 Adding custom particle fields